fSEACHAD/anyjsontodf/README.md

-:
-# anyjsontodf

-Transforms a JSON file to a pandas dataframe (Python)
+# Transforms a JSON file to a pandas dataframe (Python)

 Usage example:

     import anyjsontodf as jd

-# import json library

     import json

-# load json file

     filename = "myjsonfile.json"

     JSON = None

     try:

         with open(filename, "r") as json_file:

             res = json.load(json_file)

             JSON = res

     except Exception as e:

             print(f"The file {filename} cannot be read: {e}")

     df = jd.jsontodf(JSON, verbose = jd.VERBOSE_REDUCED) # VERBOSE_REDUCED shows you the progress in terms of regs added to the dataframe

     print(f"The DF obtained has the shape {df.shape}") # shows the shape of the df obtained

     excel_filename = "MyJson.xlsx"

     tab = "data"

     jd.saveToExcel(df, excel_filename, tab) # a helper function to save the df as EXCEL is included in the package

 You can read an article in Medium about this software in: